bellaliu2023/The-Physics-Grid/software.md

 ### Particle physics and Nuclear physics

+- [ARTIMAGEN](https://sourceforge.net/projects/artimagen/) - The Artificial SEM Image Generator (ARTIMAGEN) is a library that generates artificial scanning electron microscope (SEM) and helium-ion microscope images of various samples, including gold-on-carbon resolution sample, or some semiconductor features.

 - [Atomes](https://sourceforge.net/projects/atomes/) - Atomes is a Free (Open Source) cross-platform software licensed under the terms of the Affero GPL v3+ license.